argentsea/docfx/tutorials/configuration.md

 Each database in a shard set has a shard identifier *(shardId)*.
 The shardId is used in combination with the record key to uniquely identify a record.
 In other words, records in the shard set are identified with a sort of virtual compound key, consisting of the shard identifier and the record key.

-> [!INFORMATION]
+> [!NOTE]
 > Records within a shard set are uniquely identified with a sort of virtual compound key — a ShardKey — consisting of the shardId and the record identifier.

 The data type of the ShardId is important because a record in a data shard may refer to records in *other* shards.
 Persisting the remote shard reference means saving the shard identifier too.

 In other words, the ShardId *type* is used in configuration, throughout your code, in the database, and across all shard sets.

-> [!WARNING]
+> [!IMPORTANT]
 > Once established, the ShardId *type* cannot be easily changed.

 Technically, the ShardId can be one of the following types: byte, char, DateTime, DateTimeOffset, decimal, double, float, Guid, int, long, sbyte, short, string, TimeSpan, uint, ulong, or ushort.
 Practically, realistic candidates are much fewer.
-Avoid types without a corresponding SQL type and unnecessarily large data sizes.

-Essentially, this leaves *byte*, *short*, *char* as efficient choices; and *int* or *string* as choices if your ShardId needs to integrate with some external system with previously defined data.
+Avoiding types without a corresponding SQL type and unnecessarily large data sizes, leaves *byte*, *short*, *char* as the most efficient choices.
+Also, *int* or *string* are viable choices if your ShardId needs to integrate with some external system with previously defined data.

 Your configuration must also be aware of the nature of this shard key; the ShardId value in your json configuration file must be cast to your ShardId type.